Lockheed P-3 Orion: Further developments

 Three civilian Electras were lost in fatal accidents between February 1959 and March 1960.
 Following the third crash, the FAA restricted the maximum speed of Electras pending determination of the causes.
 After an extensive investigation, two of the crashes (those of September 1959 and March 1960) were identified as due to insufficiently strong engine mounts, unable to damp a whirling motion that could affect the outboard engines.
 When the oscillation was transmitted to the wings, a severe vertical vibration escalated, tearing off the wings.
-The company implemented an costly modification program, labelled the Lockheed Electra Achievement Program, which strengthened the engine mounts and the wing structures supporting the mounts, and replaced some wing skins with thicker material.
+The company implemented a costly modification program, labelled the Lockheed Electra Achievement Program, which strengthened the engine mounts and the wing structures supporting the mounts, and replaced some wing skins with thicker material.
 At its own expense, Lockheed modified all surviving Electras of the 145 built at that time, the process taking 20 days for each aircraft.
 These changes were incorporated into subsequent aircraft as they were built.

 The Electra's sales were limited as Lockheed's technical fix did not completely erase the aircraft's poor reputation in an era in which turboprop-powered aircraft were being replaced by faster jets.
 In military roles that valued fuel efficiency more than speed, the Orion remained in service for over 50 years after its 1962 introduction.
 Although surpassed in production longevity by the Lockheed C-130 Hercules, 734 P-3s were produced through 1990.
 Lockheed Martin opened a new P-3 wing production-line in 2008 as part of its Service Life Extension Program (ASLEP) for delivery in 2010.
 A complete ASLEP replaces the outer wings, center-wing lower section, and horizontal stabilizers with newly built parts.

 In the 1990s, the U.S. Navy attempted to procure a successor aircraft to the P-3, and selected the improved P-7 over a naval-specific variant of the twin turbofan-powered Boeing 757, but this program was subsequently cancelled.
 In a second program to select a replacement, the advanced Lockheed Martin Orion 21, another P-3-derived aircraft, lost out to the Boeing P-8 Poseidon, a Boeing 737 variant, which entered service in 2013.